wesnoth/wesnoth/projectfiles/Xcode/README.md

 When compiling Wesnoth for an official release, the following steps should be taken.
 Packaging is separated to the 4 subchapters:
 1. In first chapter we will prepare package for all 3 distribution sources.
 2. In second chapter we will notarize Steam package and we will release it to the SteamStore.
-3. In third chapter we will notarize SourceForge package, we will create `.dmg` image and we will release it to the SourceForge.
+3. In third chapter we will notarize SourceForge package, we will create `.dmg` image and we will release it to SourceForge.
 4. In fourth chapter we will release package to the Mac AppStore.

 ### Packaging - Packages preparation